MicroFocus/Performance-Center-TFS-Plugin/readme.md

 The "<b>LoadRunner Enterprise CI</b>" extension integrates LoadRunner Enterprise with Azure DevOps / Microsoft Team Foundation Server (TFS), enabling the Azure DevOps / TFS CI build process to trigger the execution of load tests designed on a LoadRunner Enterprise server.

-This extension currently supports:
+This extension currently supports Performance Center 12.56 and beyond.

-- Performance Center 12.56.
-- Performance Center 12.57.
-- Performance Center 12.6x.
-- LoadRunner Enterprise 2020.

 ##### **System prerequisites:**